rougin/weasley/README.md

 * `make:middleware` - Create a new [PSR-15](https://github.com/php-fig/fig-standards/blob/master/proposed/http-middleware/middleware-meta.md) middleware class
 * `make:validator` - Create a new validator class

-Include `--help` if you want to know the options for each command.
+You can also include `--help` if you want to know the available options for each command.

 ### HTTP Controllers